 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from an assigned Dean, Instruction.
-Exercises direct supervision over professional, technical, and administrative support staff through subordinate levels of supervision.
+Receives administrative direction from the Vice President, Instruction.
+Exercises direct supervision over faculty, supervisory, professional, technical, and administrative support staff through subordinate levels of supervision.

 EXAMPLES OF TYPICAL JOB FUNCTIONS (Illustrative Only)